MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/New-PSSessionConfigurationFile.md

 ### -FunctionDefinitions
 Adds the specified functions to sessions that use the session configuration.
 Enter a hash table with the following keys:

+-- Name.
--- Name: Name of the function.
+Name of the function.
 This key is required.
+-- ScriptBlock.
--- ScriptBlock: Function body.
+Function body.
 Enter a script block.
 This key is required.
+-- Options.
--- Options: Function options.
+Function options.
 This key is optional.
 The default value is None.
-Valid values are None, ReadOnly, Constant, Private, or AllScope.
+The acceptable values for this parameter are: None, ReadOnly, Constant, Private, or AllScope.

 For example: @{Name="Get-PowerShellProcess";ScriptBlock={Get-Process PowerShell};Options="AllScope"}